 “At least while we still have any battery left,” Hemi agreed.

 “Normally, that’s the obvious move.
 But we need to be thinking ahead as well: staying down now could force us to the surface in daylight with no charge at all on the battery.
 We could end up a helpless target.
-If we go up now we can get the batteries charged up with very little chance of being found.”
+If we go up now, we can get the batteries charged with very little chance of being found.”

-“Running on the surface in the storm does provide a lot of cover—the radar will be swamped and the ocean makes enough noise to cover our running diesels… But it could also swamp us or crack the Prospect’s spine.”
+“Running on the surface in the storm does provide a lot of cover—the radar will be swamped and the ocean makes enough noise to cover our running diesels . . .
+But it could also swamp us or crack the Prospect’s spine.”

-“She’s a strong fuckin’ boat Hemi, and with good pilots I think she can handle it.
+“She’s a strong fuckin’ boat, Hemi, and with good pilots I think she can handle it.
 Let’s prep to surface.”

 Hemi and Captain Percy climbed up to the control room.
 Bastian and Owen sat in the control seats watching the unmoving gauges with bored and sleepy eyes.

-“We are going to surface,” said Hemi.
-“And there is a serious storm up there.
+“We are going to surface,” said Hemi, “and there is a serious storm up there.
 Owen, I am going to sit in that plane control chair.
 I need you to go down to the navigation/sonar compartment and get ready to blow the main ballast tanks.”

 “You want to do an emergency blow?”
 Owen asked.

 Owen stood, and Hemi slipped his bulky form around him and down into the tight fit of the planes control chair.
 “Not a full blow.
-On my signal I just want you to open the high pressure air into the main ballast for a few seconds.
+On my signal, I just want you to open the high-pressure air into the main ballast for a few seconds.
 I want to pop the boat up onto the surface.
 If we use the normal low-pressure system to ease up, there is too much of a chance for the intakes to be swamped in these seas.
 You all understand the procedure?”

 Owen and Bastian nodded.
 Owen slipped down the ladder to the sonar compartment and they could hear him opening the toolbox that held the emergency blow wrench.

-“OK Bastian, give us a little more throttle.
+“OK, Bastian, give us a little more throttle.
 I am adjusting the planes for some up-angle.”

-The bow of the boat rose slowly ahead of them, and Percy, being the only one standing, leaned into the angle.
-She found her pack of cheroots tucked into the wall joists, and pulled one out to light it.
+The bow of the boat rose slowly ahead of them, and Percy, the only one standing, leaned into the angle.
+She found her pack of cheroots tucked into the wall joists and pulled one out to light it.
 Bastian slipped a cigarette from his shirt pocket and lit it off Percy’s coal.

 “Hemi, another degree on the bow, I think,” said Percy.